skatscher/jpa2-notes/8-jpql.md

 `{d '2009-11-05}`
 `{t '12-45-52'}`

 `{ts '2009-11-05 12-45-52.325'}` .
 The millisecond part is optional.

 #### Function expressions - p.230

+ABS(num)
+LENGTH(string)
+LOCATE(string1, string2, [start])
+LOWER(string)
+SIZE(collection)
+SUBSTRING(string, start, end)

+and many more

 #### CASE expressions

 Conditional logic for queries.
+Case expressions are often used to transform data in report queries.

 There are 4 forms of the CASE expressions.

-The most general (all other forms can be expressed as a general case expression) `CASE {WHEN <condition> THEN <scalar> }+ ELSE <scalar> END`
+1. The most general (all other forms can be expressed as a general case expression) `CASE {WHEN <condition> THEN <scalar> }+ ELSE <scalar> END`

-Case expressions ar eoften used to transform data in report queries- p.232
+The condition variable is defined in each WHEN clause:

+`SELECT p.name, CASE WHEN TYPE(p) = DesignProject THEN 'Development'...`

+2. the second type, in general form:
+`CASE <value> {WHEN <scalar_expr1> THEN <scalar_expr2>}+ ELSE <scalar_expr> END`

+the condition variable is defined for all WHEN clauses:
+`SELECT p.name, CASE TYPE(p) WHEN DesignProject THEN 'Development'...`

+3. COALESCE
+`COALESCE(<scalar_expr> {,<scalar_expr>}+)`

+The first expression to return a non-null value becomes the result of the expression.

+Here we actually want a name, but if the name is not defined, we use the id as fallback.
+`SELECT COALESCE(d.name, d.id) FROM Department d`

+4. NULLIF

+`NULLIF(<scalar_expr1>, <scalar_expr2>)`

+It accepts two scalar expressions and resolves both.
+If the results are equal, the result of the expression is null.
+Otherwise it is the result of the first expression.

+NULLIF can be used to exclude results (see p.233)

+#### ORDER BY (p.233)